The mass of the dark matter particle from theory and observations: The linear Boltzmann-Vlasov equation.

 The initial power fluctuations are multiplied by a Gaussian random field $ g(\vk) $ with unit variance \be < g(\vk) \; g^*(\vk') > = \delta(\vk-\vk') \; , \ee which describes the random quantum character of the primordial fluctuations.

 Each realization of the random field $ g(\vk) $ with unit variance and zero average produces a DM configuration in the linear regime (a `galaxy').
 The simplest one is obtained for $ g(\vk) = 1 $.
 The presence of $ g(\vk) $ will produce a large variety of non-spherically symmetric galaxy configurations in a large range of masses and sizes.
 For simplicity we restrict ourselves here to the case $ g(\vk) = 1 $ and leave the inclusion of $ g(\vk) \neq 1 $ to future work.
 The profile $ \rho_{lin}(r) $ [with $ g({\vec k}) = 1 $] bears the universal properties of the galaxies, that is to say, the general properties common to all (or most) galaxies.
-This is why the simplest profile $ \rho_{lin}(r) $ [with $ g(\vk) = 1 $] is very appropriate and useful to extract these universal properties.
+This is why such a profile is very appropriate and useful to extract these universal properties.

 From the results eqs.(\ref{perf})-(\ref{val2}) we compute and analyze the surface density and the density profile.
 We see from eq.(\ref{perf}) that $ \rho_{lin}(r) $ decreases with $ r $ having $ r_{lin} $ as characteristic scale since it depends on $ r/r_{lin} $ being the Fourier transform of a function of $ \gamma $ that decreases with unit characteristic scale in $ \gamma $ [see fig. \ref{tk}].